-If you’re like most other successful dental practices, you invest a lot of time and money to attract new dental patients.
+If you’re like most other successful dental practices, you invest a lot of time and money with an experienced dental marketing company to attract new patients.
 If your marketing is doing its job, that will lead to new patients calling your office to learn more about your practice or, better yet, schedule appointments.

 But are you ready?